c2mon/c2mon/docs/docs/user-guide/client-api/configuration-api.md

 ---
 layout:   post
 title:    Configuration API
-Summary:  Learn how to configure the different entities in C2MON
+summary:  Learn how to configure the different entities in C2MON
 ---

 C2MON centrally manages the configuration of data acquisition (DAQ) processes.